HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/NSF-GRFP-proposal-assignment.md

 ## Objectives
-- This assignment offers an opportunity to examine and reflect upon your experiences and interests, and speculate on a hypothetical future where you are able to pursue those interests with support.
+- This assignment offers an opportunity to examine and reflect upon your experiences and interests, and speculate on a hypothetical future where you have the opportunity and resources necessary to pursue your interests.

 ## Tips
   - If you are intending to go to graduate school, this assignment may serve as a draft for an actual GRFP application.